DouniaBK/joe_and_the_chick/README.md

 1. KEY_UP to move upward
 2. KEY_DOWN to move downward
 3. KEY_RIGHT to move right
-4. KEY_LEFT to move upward
+4. KEY_LEFT to move left
 5. Press X to exit the game
 6. Press any key to return to the Menu from Legend
 7. Enter to select